Imam Mahmudi

-Imam Mahmudi (born 9 April 1994) is an Indonesian professional footballer who plays as a defender for Liga 2 club PSMS Medan.
+Imam Mahmudi (born 9 April 1994) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persekat Tegal.

 Club career

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2021 season.
 Mahmudi made his league debut on 2 January 2022 in a match against Persik Kediri at the Kapten I Wayan Dipta Stadium, Gianyar.

 PSMS Medan

 Mahmudi was signed for PSMS Medan to play in Liga 2 in the 2022–23 season.
 He made his league debut on 22 September 2022 in a match against PSPS Riau at the Riau Main Stadium, Riau.